dmcp718/lucidlink-ansible-deploy/README.md

 # LucidLink Ansible Deployment

-This Ansible playbook automates the deployment and configuration of LucidLink clients on multiple servers.
+This Ansible playbook automates the deployment and configuration of LucidLink clients on multiple Ubuntu servers.

 ## Setup Instructions